corespring/cs-builder/docs/build-from-git.md

-`build-from-git` will clone if needed, build and create an archive of `build_assets`.
+`build-from-git` will clone if needed, run the build command and if you have specified `build_assets` will create an archive of those assets.

 --